GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

+The choice of partition of unity enters into the one-level preconditioner as well as the coarse space.
+The local matrices $\tilde \bA \s$ in Neumann-Neumann are singular unless there is a Dirichlet boundary condition for the subdomain numbered $s$.
+For the two-dimensional linear elasticity problem, the kernel of $ {\bANeu}$ is the set of rigid body modes.

-A remarkable feature is that the coarse space $V\uNN\0(\tau_\sharp)$ is the same as the alternate coarse space ${V\uAS\0} '(1/\tau_\sharp)$ for Additive Schwarz from Remark~\ref{rem:altAS}: there is a set of coarse vectors that \textit{fixes} both the Neumann-Neumann preconditioners and the \textit{Additive Schwarz} preconditioners.
+A remarkable feature is that the coarse space for Neumann-Neumann is the same as one of the coarse spaces for Additive Schwarz in~Theorem~\ref{th:Ad}: there is a set of coarse vectors that \textit{fixes} both the Neumann-Neumann preconditioners and the Additive Schwarz preconditioners.
 This was already pointed out in \cite{agullo2019robust}.